Ken4scholars/personal-site/_posts/2022-10-25-afronaissance.md

 But why is this important?
 After all, Africa still has a myriad of other issues like poverty, underdevelopment, poor infrastructure and all the usual negative attributes associated with the continent.
 If you went to the streets of an average Asian/European city and asked random non-Africans what comes to their mind when the word "Africa" is mentioned, you will get very similar answers.
 A few decades back, you would hardly get any response that didn't include the usual 'poverty', 'lack of clean water', 'poor infrastructure' and the like.
 But this narrative is now slightly changing.
-In the mix of all that, you can now get <i>Afrobeats, good athletes</i> and a few others every once in a while.
+In the mix of all that, you can now get 'Afrobeats', 'good athletes' and a few others every once in a while.
 But of course, it does not just end with changing people's perception of Africa.
-The reality is that centuries of slavery, colonization and underdevelopment has weighed heavily on the African mind to the extent that he began consciously or unconciously to associate himself with these negative qualities as well.
+The reality is that centuries of slavery, colonization and underdevelopment has weighed heavily on the African mind to the extent that he began consciously or unconsciously to associate himself with these negative qualities as well.
 With a shift in culture that portrays the positive side of the civilization, the downtrodden African mind is equality uplifted and his dignity restored.
 As Frantz Fannon beautifully put it in <i>The Wretched of the Earth</i> while commenting on a speech by president Sékou Touré of Guinea:
 <blockquote>